×

 What do expats find most challenging?

 "Expats in Ghent often find the language barrier to be the most challenging aspect of the local culture.
 While many locals speak English, the official languages are Dutch, French, and German, which can make everyday tasks like shopping or dealing with bureaucracy difficult for those who don't speak these languages.
 Another challenge is the Belgian attitude towards punctuality.
 Belgians are known for being very punctual and this can be a challenge for expats from cultures where time is more flexible.
 Understanding the local customs and etiquette can also be a challenge.
 For example, Belgians are generally more reserved and private than people from other cultures, which can make it harder for expats to make friends and integrate into the local community.
 The weather can also be a challenge for expats in Ghent.
 The city has a maritime temperate climate, with significant rainfall throughout the year and relatively mild temperatures.
 This can be a big adjustment for people from warmer or drier climates.
 Finally, navigating the Belgian bureaucracy can be a challenge.
-The country has a complex administrative system, and dealing with paperwork and official procedures can be confusing and time-consuming for expats," said one expat in Ghent.
+The country has a complex administrative system, and dealing with paperwork and official procedures can be confusing and time-consuming for expats," remarked one expat living in Ghent, Belgium.

 Is there a lot of crime in Ghent?